Ez3D-Rocketry/Ez3D-Rocketry/README.md

 4. Ez3D Max
-   - Uses 24mm C11 and D12 motors and a BT-55 airframe<br />
+   - Sized for 24mm C11 and D12 motors and a BT-55 airframe<br />

 5. Ez3D Max+
-   - Uses 24mm E12 motor and a BT-60 airframe<br />
+   - Sized for 24mm E12 motor and a BT-60 airframe<br />

 6. Ez3D Super Max
-   - Uses 29mm E16 and F15 motors and a BT-70 airframe<br />
+   - Sized for 29mm E16 and F15 motors and a BT-70 airframe<br />

 ### A summary of approximate altitudes is show in the graph below.